Americans are Increasingly Concerned About Over-Incarceration

 The United States has a higher rate of incarceration than any other country on earth.
 The Prison Policy Initiative reports that the American incarceration rate is approximately 693 per 100,000 residents.
 Not only is this far above the global average, it is far above the second highest rate.
 The only other countries that have an incarceration rate above 500 per 100,000 are Turkmenistan, Cuba, and El Salvador.

 Even more concerning, certain U.S. states have especially high incarceration rates.
 For example, our state of Florida has an incarceration rate of 868 per 100,000 residents.
 To put that number into perspective, it means that Florida has the 8th highest incarceration rate in the country.

 There is increasingly strong evidence that Americans’ attitudes towards incarceration are shifting.
 On April 19th, 2018, Greenberg Quinlan Rosner Research released the results of a comprehensive study on the views of American voters on criminal justice issues and mass incarceration.
-Here, our Miami criminal defense lawyers highlight four of the most notable findings from this recent study.
+Here, our Miami defense lawyers highlight four of the most notable findings from this recent study.

 - Two Thirds of Americans are ‘Concerned’ About Mass Incarceration

 Greenberg Quinlan Rosner Research reports that Americans now have serious doubts about the efficacy of mass incarceration.
 According to the result of the large, nationally representative sample, 66 percent of Americans state that they are ‘concerned’ about the rate of incarceration in the United States.

 - There is a Growing Bipartisan Consensus on this Issue